 In order to make the most of the views of the bay, the houses feature an upside-down layout with open plan kitchen/living/dining space on the first floor.

 The clients were also keen to reduce their energy bills and so the two homes will be built to meet Passivhaus requirements and benefit from a mechanical ventilation heat recovery unit and triple glazing.

 We find that utilising our 3D drawing package (ARCHICAD) to show clients (and planners) how the house will look on the site, gives a more accurate understanding of how the proposals will finally look.
 We can take it a step further and show how the sun path will move across the site, this can be a really useful tool to see if we are going to overshadow a neighbouring property!

-Giving the planners as detailed a submission as possible always helps with decision process, a set of 2D drawings can not convey as much detail or context as a rendered image.
+Giving the planners as detailed a submission as possible always helps with the decision process, a set of 2D drawings cannot convey as much detail or context as a rendered image.
 We always show the proposed house superimposed into the streetscape – this helps planners and neighbours see the impact of the proposed design.

 Working with the Planners

 We engaged the planners from the outset and had multiple meetings to get the proposed dwellings to a scale and size that the planning department and clients were both comfortable with.
 We were very fortunate to have dealt with such a proactive council and planning department who strongly support self-build.

 However, we did have to tweak the design slightly to reduce overlooking and protect the neighbours’ privacy.
 One solution was the introduction of external louvres over the windows, so that there is no clear sightline into the neighbouring properties.